Mercury

 What is it?

-Mercury is a naturally occurring heavy metal that can sometimes contaminate drinking water ¹.
-It is unique because it is liquid at room temperature ¹.
-In drinking water, the most common type is called inorganic mercury ¹.
-Because mercury does not have an obvious smell or taste, it is nearly impossible to detect in your tap water without special testing ².
+Mercury is a naturally occurring metal that can uniquely take a liquid form at room temperature.¹ Because it has no obvious smell or taste, it is nearly impossible to detect in your tap water without laboratory testing.²

 Where It Comes From in New Mexico

-In New Mexico, mercury enters water from both natural geology and human activities ¹.
-Naturally occurring traces of mercury are found in the rocks of the Ladron and Magdalena Mountains, and weather over time can wash these minerals into local waters ¹.
-Human activities have also left a lasting impact; historic silver and gold mining used extraction processes that released inorganic mercury into the environment ¹.
-Today, emissions from coal-fired power plants can also release mercury into the air, which is eventually washed by rain into bodies of water like Elephant Butte Lake ¹,³.
+In New Mexico, mercury enters the environment from natural geology and human activities.
+Trace amounts naturally occur in the rocks of the Ladron and Magdalena Mountains.³ Human activities have also contributed; historically, mercury was associated with silver, gold, lead, zinc, and copper mining across the state.³ Furthermore, emissions from coal-burning power plants release mercury into the air, which can then be washed by rain into local rivers and reservoirs like Elephant Butte Lake.²˒³

 Health Concerns

-Mercury is a dangerous toxin.
-The Environmental Protection Agency (EPA) has set a strict legal safety limit for inorganic mercury in drinking water at 0.002 milligrams per liter, which is equivalent to 2 parts per billion ⁴.
-Drinking water with levels above this limit over a long period can cause kidney damage and impaired kidney function ¹,⁴.
-Another form of mercury, called methylmercury, is usually a concern when eating contaminated fish rather than drinking tap water, and it can severely harm the developing brains and nervous systems of fetuses and infants ¹,⁵.
+The Environmental Protection Agency, or EPA, has set a strict legal safety limit for inorganic mercury in drinking water at 0.002 milligrams per liter, which is equivalent to 2 parts per billion.²˒⁴ Drinking water with levels above this limit over a long period can cause kidney damage.¹˒⁴ Another form of mercury, called methylmercury, is usually a concern when eating contaminated fish rather than drinking tap water.
+Methylmercury is highly toxic and can severely harm the developing brains and nervous systems of fetuses, infants, and children.¹˒⁵

 How Climate Change Exacerbates Exposure Risk

-The vast majority of New Mexico's public water systems successfully meet strict safety standards for mercury.
-In fact, the state's 2023 Annual Compliance Report confirmed zero verified mercury violations statewide for that year ⁶.
-However, if you get your water from a private well, the government does not test or regulate it, so you are responsible for ensuring it is safe ⁷.
+How to Prevent Exposure Risk Most of New Mexico's public water systems successfully meet strict safety standards.
+In fact, the state's 2023 Annual Compliance Report confirmed zero verified Maximum Contaminant Level, or MCL, violations for mercury statewide.⁸ However, if you get your water from a private well, you are responsible for ensuring it is safe and having it tested.⁹

-• Test your water: Having your well water tested by a certified laboratory is the only way to know if it contains mercury ⁷.
-The New Mexico Environment Department periodically hosts free local "Water Fairs" where private well owners can get their water tested and learn about common pollutants ¹.
+• Test your water: Having your well water tested by a certified laboratory is the only way to know if it contains dangerous levels of contaminants.⁹

-• Filter your water: If testing shows high levels of mercury, you can install specialized water treatment systems in your home.
-Reverse Osmosis (RO) systems are considered one of the most effective options and can remove over 90% of inorganic mercury from drinking water ¹,⁷,⁸.
-Other helpful systems include distillation, which boils the water and collects the clean steam, and activated carbon filters ¹,⁸.
+• Filter your water: If testing shows high levels of mercury, you can install specialized water treatment systems.
+Reverse Osmosis, or RO, systems are highly effective at removing mercury and other heavy metals.²˒⁹˒¹⁰ Other helpful home filtration systems include distillation and activated carbon filters.¹⁰

 References